top of page

 5. Emotions Match

-Best for: Kids Works with: In-person, individuals, groups
+Works with: In-person, individuals, groups

 The Emotions Match game is based on the traditional Match Game.
-However, instead of matching up the same images, you match up the feeling faces/body language with the words that go with them.
+However, instead of matching up the same images, you match up the feeling faces/body language with different emotions and the words that go with them.
 So the happy face goes with the happy card, angry image with the angry card, and so on.

 6. Go Feel!

-Best for: Kids Works with: In-person, individuals, groups
+Works with: In-person, individuals, groups

 Go Feel! is the third game that comes with the Magical Emotions cards.
 It's inspired by Go Fish and works with the same basic mechanics.